SIG SG 510: Design details

 The weapon is mainly made of pressed sheet-metal components to ease mass production and incorporates the "straight-line" recoil configuration.
-This layout, placed both the center of gravity and the position of the shoulder stock nearly in line with the longitudinal axis of the bore, a feature increasing controllability during burst or automatic fire.
+This layout, placed both the center of gravity and the position of the shoulder stock nearly in line with the longitudinal axis of the bore, a feature reducing barrel climb increasing controllability during burst or automatic fire.
 The Stgw.
 57 has a distinctive T-shaped bolt handle similar to the earlier K31 rifle.

 As with all roller-delayed designs, the roller recesses and rollers in the receiver will eventually wear down, decreasing the bolt head to bolt carrier gap.
 Many roller-delayed blowback weapons accept this as the functional service life of the rifle, but the Stgw.
 57 has interchangeable locking recesses, so they can be replaced when worn.

 The solid neoprene rubber, fixed butt-stock was designed with durability in mind and dynamically deforms to cope with the recoil produced by heavy rifle grenades.
 The Stgw.
 57 sports a large carrying handle at its balance point that can be used during quick position changes or on the march.
 The ribbed handguard of the Stgw.
 57 is also molded out of solid neoprene rubber.

+Stepped & fluted chamber

+The fluted chamber on the Stgw.
+57 is unusual as it uses a stepped case expansion ring in conjunction that allows the brass to obturate into the fluting that delays the extraction resulting in a very soft cycling operation.
+The stepped & fluted chamber of the Stgw.
+57 is very different than fluted chambers found on other delayed-blowback firearms.
+The Stgw.
+57 has 4 sets of 2 flutes that extend past the leade into the rifling (the bulging ring at the shoulder of the case).
+This slight bulge slows the round down during feeding and helps to reduce bolt bounce during full auto fire.